 Starkman spoke to the importance of such journalistic collaborations, saying, “We’ve been witnessing this massive collapse of journalistic infrastructure … It’s important for all of us to support each other, to work together, and to collaborate.
 For the good of journalism and for the good of democracy.”
 Starkman later remarked on journalistic practice to say, “You need people out there doing reporting, knocking on doors, climbing stairs — all old stuff that brings trust and information to the public.”

 Jeff Cohen, founding director of PCIM, introduced reporter Greg B. Smith of THE CITY.
 Smith’s investigations uncovered the negligence of the New York City Housing Authority (NYCHA), which has lead to a long history of dangerous living conditions, disrepair, and lead poisoning.
-Smith said “One of the major issues I ran into while poking into this story was the issue of lead paint” in apartments that were considered to be lead free.
+Introducing his work, Smith said, “One of the major issues I ran into while poking into this story was the issue of lead paint” in apartments that were considered to be lead free.

 Raza Rumi introduced Kelly Bauer, the breaking news editor for Block Club Chicago, a nonprofit digital news publication covering the city’s neighborhoods.
 Bauer, in collaboration with David Jackson, broke numerous stories on corruption at Loretto Hospital, a safety-net medical center serving mostly Black and Latino residents on Chicago’s West Side.